CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - Analysis.md

 ### Findings recap and next steps

 1. `internal.analysis.htb` seems the most crucial subdomain to explore.
-2. `users/list.php` --> parameter-scan
+2. `users/list.php`
+    - Do a parameter-scan.
-3. `employees` has the login portal and we already have a user list --> brute-force?
+3. `employees` has the login portal and we already have a user list
+    - brute-force portal?

 ### Parameter enumeration: `internal.analysis.htb/users/list.php`